cyberkiko/cyberkiko.github.io/resume.md

 Nobox is an award-winning full-service digital marketing agency based in Miami.
 With solutions backed by a multi-disciplinary team.
 I grew in this company from web developer and just a coder to a senior developer.
 I had the opportunity to lead projects and bring ideas, solutions to create a world class product.

-> Some achievements
+Some achievements

-> * Created internal tools & services to facilitate day-to-day development
+> Created internal tools & services to facilitate day-to-day development

-> * Trained Junior Web Developers and helped to pursue a career
+> Trained Junior Web Developers and helped to pursue a career

-> * I have led many projects in terms of development
+> I have led many projects in terms of development

-> * Helped to create a low cost and more efficient deployment process
+> Helped to create a low cost and more efficient deployment process

-> * brought new technologies to our development stack
+> Brought new technologies to our development stack

-> * Became specialized in Laravel PHP framework
+> Became specialized in Laravel PHP framework